 Cost Per Year: $47,010

 Students at Lafayette can earn either a major or minor in Women’s and Gender Studies, taking classes on gender and environmentalism, women’s health issues, gender and economics, African and African-American women, gender and science, women and media, feminist theory, black feminism, single motherhood, and women in the U.S. criminal justice system, among others.
-The WGS Library and Resource Room is a space designated specifically for WGS students to foster connection, collaborate on projects, or to just hang out.
+The WGS Library and Resource Room is a space designated specifically for WGS students to:

 University of Richmond